Many companies featured on Money advertise with us. Opinions are our own, but compensation and

 Grapes, raisins and currants

 Grapes, raisins and currants are very toxic to dogs and can cause kidney failure if ingested.
-Researchers haven't yet been able to identify which part of these fruits is so toxic, though recent studies point to a potential culprit: tartaric acid.
+Researchers haven't yet identified which part of these fruits is so toxic, though recent studies point to a potential culprit: tartaric acid.

 Pits, seeds and stones

 Dogs shouldn't eat apple seeds or the pits and stones of fruits such as peaches, apricots, cherries and plums.
-These parts contain small amounts of cyanide, and pits and stones in particular are choking hazards.
-Chewing and ingesting the hard parts of the pit can also damage your pet's teeth and digestive tract and cause intestinal blockages.
+These parts contain small amounts of cyanide, a toxin that, in high amounts, keeps your blood cells from getting necessary oxygen.
+Pits and stones are also choking hazards that can cause intestinal blockages and damage your dog's digestive tract if ingested (even small pieces).

 Avocados

-The entire avocado plant — from its leaves and bark to the skin, flesh and seed of its fruit — contains persin, a toxin that provokes poisoning symptoms such as diarrhea, vomiting and heart problems if ingested in large amounts.
+The avocado plant — from its leaves and bark to the skin, flesh and seed of its fruit — contains persin.
+This toxin induces poisoning symptoms such as diarrhea, vomiting and heart problems if ingested in large amounts.

 Lemons, limes and grapefruit

-Lemons and limes are best kept away from your dog.
+It's best to keep lemons and limes away from your dog.
 The concentrated amounts of citric acid and the presence of compounds and essential oils such as limonene, linalool and psoralen can wreak havoc in their body.
-Plus, lemons are high in sugar.

 A dog may be fine after eating a small piece of grapefruit (without rind), but this fruit also has a significant amount of citric acid and essential oils.
-Feeding your dog grapefruit isn't worth the risk, especially when there are so many other safe fruits you can try.
+Feeding your dog grapefruit isn't worth the risk, especially when you can try so many other safe fruits.

 • ASPCA Animal Poison Control Center (APCC) 1-888-426-4435.
 A $95 consultation fee may apply.